h114mx001/CTFd-Docker-Challenges/README.md

 * Confirm users are able to start/revert and access docker challenges.
 * Host an awesome CTF!

+### For TLS Docker Secure Connections

+Please do not use raw HTTP Docker Daemon.
+Attackers can take advantage to gain access to your server via pulling images & running arbitrary command.
+You can look at the [SECURE_DOCKER_TLS](SECURE_DOCKER_TLS.md) file for more information on how to secure your Docker Daemon.

 ### Update: 20210206
 Works with 3.2.1
 * Updated the entire plugin to work with the new CTFd.

 #### Credits

 * https://github.com/offsecginger (Twitter: @offsec_ginger)
 * Jaime Geiger (For Original Plugin assistance) (Twitter: @jgeigerm)
+* @underrobyn (For his awesome refactored code)
+* @AlexisAhmed (For his `secure-docker-daemon.sh` script)